Aanshikgupta/User-Account-Management-System-Microservice/README.md

 ## Conclusion

 This project is a part of my end-training project given by my manager(Ms. Heena kalra - IMS Team).The postman collection for the project is also attached.I have applied most of the concepts that I learnt throught-out my training.
-Unit testing of this project is yet to be done.